 Time to hire

-- Network: over 85% of jobs are not advertised and the hidden job market is a strong source for candidates for open vacancies, particularly at a senior level.
+- Network: the invisible job market is a strong source for candidates for open vacancies, particularly at a senior level via network referrals.
+Research suggests the referral system produces male names.
 Women are reluctant strategic networkers but need to find ways around that to make sure they are well positioned inside their target sector.

 - Create a career strategy: this has been identified as one of the main barriers to career progression for women.
 Taking steps to plan ahead is important not to get caught off-balance at any point in their careers.
 Although it is impossible to anticipate every contingency.
 Many women don’t even have a general guideline to how they will achieve their notion of success (whatever that maybe.)